Roer/PowerSchool-Custom-Alert/README.md

 -   Right click on the **images** folder and select upload

--   Upload a .png or .gif file.
+-   Upload a .png or .gif file 24 x 24 pixels in size.